 Tensions have risen a fair bit over the last week with it being National Breastfeeding Week.
 I am hugely supportive of mums who choose to breastfeed and those who choose to bottlefeed.
 It was my number one priority to breastfeed Dexter and it didn’t work out.
 I made myself quite ill over the guilt of that so this time I am open minded.
 I will try to breastfeed and I will certainly express and pump for the first week as a minimum.
 After that, if it isn’t working out I will bottle feed and I don’t have any qualms about that whatsoever.

 I have already ordered Dexter a toddler bed and a new mattress for the cot so that we can get our co sleeping on.
 Last time we had one side off the cot and propped it against the wall and our bed so we were super close to Dex and we plan to do exactly the same this time.
 If breastfeeding is successful we may also contemplate bed sharing but the vital thing for us is that we sleep in the same room for six months at least.

-I didn’t really want to give Dex a dummy but then I read about how it could reduce SIDS and with me already worrying he could die from that because I wasn’t breastfeeding him, a dummy was something that gave me peace of mind and helped soothe him during those awful witching hours.
+I didn’t really want to give Dex a dummy but then I read about how it could reduce SIDS and with me already worrying he could die from that because I wasn’t breastfeeding him, a dummy was a newborn essential as it was something that gave me peace of mind and helped soothe him during those awful witching hours.
 Again, I won’t say never to a dummy for our second child although I do often regret it when at two years old, Dex insists on throwing it around while we are driving and then crying for it.
 I will definitely try to keep it for sleeping times only and avoid using it when we are out and about.

 We loved our baby led weaning journey with Dex and definitely, definitely will do the same again for our second child.
 I can’t wait to introduce all the different foods again!